All guides

 1

-Clean the litter box and refill with fresh litter
+Empty and refill the box with fresh litter

 Empty the box completely and fill it with clean litter.
 Clean litter prevents cross-contamination with old stool or environmental agents.